A+

 What Factors can Influence the Cost of Living in Springfield?

-Transportation: If public transportation is limited or not available, residents may need to own and maintain vehicles, which can add to the cost of living.
-Gas, insurance, regular maintenance and potentially lease or finance payments will all need to be paid on a monthly basis.
-In Springfield, the transportation index is 5.4% lower than the national average.
+Transportation: In cities with limited or no public transportation, residents may find it necessary to own and maintain vehicles, thereby elevating the cost of living.
+Monthly expenditures include fuel, insurance, routine maintenance and potential lease or financing commitments.
+In Springfield, the transportation index stands at 3.9% lower than the national average.

 Where is the Data From?